jdalbey/EasyAuth/ROADMAP.md

 ## Roadmap

  - Import-merge
- - Allow change provider name but keep icon
+ - Allow change provider name but keep icon (or icon customizing)
+ - New preference: Only show user when necessary - (when they share the same provider)